Peer Review Resources

 Dr. Stephen Simpson is a Board-certified orthodontist with over 30 years of experience as a clinician, educator and leader in organized dentistry.
 He is a former president of the Ohio Dental Association and the Ohio Association of Orthodontics, and past chairman of the Ohio section of the American College of Dentists.
 He received the Distinguished Dentist award by the Ohio Dental Association in 2015.

 Peer Review Manual and Brochure

-The American Dental Association's manual, Peer Review in Focus, and the peer review flyer, brochure and mediation checklist are now available for download.
-The manual and brochures are reviewed every year to update the information.
+The American Dental Association Peer Review Manual, flyer, brochure and mediation checklist are now available for download.
+The manual and brochures are reviewed every year to provide the most up to date information available.
 Constituent and component dental societies may use or adapt portions of the manual or the entire manual.
 The American Dental Association supports the profession's peer review programs, by providing recommendations on how the peer review programs should be organized and conducted, and the considerations that are inherent in the evolution of peer review policy.
-Those recommendations are presented in the American Dental Association's manual, Peer Review in Focus.
-The American Dental Association's brochures, serves as a convenient overview that can be given to parties who are about to participate in peer review.
-The mediation checklist will give an overview of the process one would follow in the mediation process.
+Those recommendations are presented in the American Dental Association's Peer Review Manual.
+The American Dental Association's brochures serve as a convenient overview that can be given to parties who are about to participate in peer review.
+The mediation checklist will give an overview of the process one would follow.